m-nahirny/GreenhouseVentController/README.md

 ![alt text](https://github.com/m-nahirny/GreenhouseVentController/blob/main/images/KinconyKC868-A6.JPG?raw=true)

-I use two separate 12V power adapters to ensure that the any voltage drop caused by the actuatos moving doesn't affect the controller but I'm sure you could use a singe (heftier) 12V poer supply thatn the small AC adapters I had lying around.
+I use two separate 12V power adapters to ensure that the any voltage drop caused by the actuators moving doesn't affect the controller but I'm sure you could use a singe (heftier) 12V power supply than the small AC adapters I had lying around.